 The programme provides opportunities for participants to:

-• show reflective practice at Master’s level integrating interdisciplinary theory as a method of study and practice; • analyse the historical, theoretical, critical and analytical research in the area of spiritual theology and companionship; • achieve an understanding of professional contemporary art and design; • have sufficient academic and applied grounding for further development of skills; • facilitate innovative research work at Masters level; • apply theory and articulate pastoral practice; • be professionally trained in practical sessions of Spiritual Companionship including in it’s offshoot forms of counseling and direction.
+• show reflective practice at Master’s level integrating interdisciplinary theory as a method of study and practice; • analyse the historical, theoretical, critical and analytical research in the area of spiritual theology and companionship; • have sufficient academic and applied grounding for further development of skills; • facilitate innovative research work at Masters level; • apply theory and articulate pastoral practice; • be professionally trained in practical sessions of Spiritual Companionship including in it’s offshoot forms of counseling and direction.

 Any person who has successfully completed an undergraduate degree and wishes to: